cflood2/Capstone-National-Security-Threats-with-Homegenous-Software-Adoption/README.md

 > Note: NetLogo uses the programming language Scala for the construction of agent-based modeling.
 NetLogo can create models of computer networks to simulate packet transmission, congestion, and routing.
 It can introduce cyber-attacks, defense strategies, and countermeasures.
 A person can see real-world impact of vulnerabilities and attacks on their networks.

-> Note: Qualtrics is a web based tool used to create, distribute, and code qualitative or quantitative research.
+> Note: Qualtrics is a web-based tool used to create, distribute, and code qualitative or quantitative research.

 ### **Presentation**